dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 ```

-Will result in the creation of three nodes and the `food` predicate will be a relationship.
+This result in the creation of three nodes and the `food` predicate as a relationship.

 {{< highlight json "linenos=false,hl_lines=6-7 " >}}
 {